AlanChangre/Tank-War/README.md

 # Tank-War
-Tank_War, a game by python
+This tank game is written by python(pygame).
+You can press N to restart if your tank is exploded